 Whether debt consolidation is a good idea for you or not will depend on several factors like the amount of debt you have, the kinds of debt you have, and how you want to consolidate those debts.

-If your credit score is poor, you may also only qualify for certain types of debt consolidation loans.
+For instance, it can depend on your credit score.
+If your credit score is poor you may only qualify for certain types of debt consolidation loans for bad credit.
 For instance, you might not qualify for a personal loan, but you might qualify for a home equity loan.